 Waiver and Release of Liability

 The Glassell School of Art is a part of the Museum of Fine Arts, Houston, and as such complies with all policies and procedures of the MFAH, as appropriate, for the proper administration and management of the School.
-The School reserves the right to amend, add, and delete policies and regulations as necessary, as well as the right to change programs, dates, personnel, and fees.
+The School reserves the right to amend, add, and delete policies and regulations as necessary, as well as the right to change programs, dates, personnel, and fees noted in this schedule.

 Note: The Glassell School of Art is NOT a licensed day-care facility or child-care center.

 By enrolling in the program, students and their guardians acknowledge and agree that any photos, videos, pictorial images, voice recordings, or quotations taken or created by the MFAH (including without limitation any taken by any photographer or videographer paid by or volunteering for the MFAH) during or relating to the course are the sole property of the MFAH and may be used in future publications, web pages, promotions, advertisements, and exhibitions of the School or the MFAH or any other person authorized to use such images by the School or MFAH without the need of additional permission from or consideration to the student or guardian.

 By enrolling in the program, students and their guardians agree to release and waive for the student and anyone claiming through the student, all claims based on the right of privacy, right of publicity, moral rights, or any other intellectual property rights related to the rights granted by the student to the MFAH.

 The School reserves the right to cancel courses that are undersubscribed and to determine the point at which a course is considered to be full.
 After a course is filled, no additional students will be accepted.
 Class size is limited in every class and in all age groups.
 If a class is full when your registration arrives, you will be notified immediately at the phone number or e-mail address you provide on the registration form.
 If you included a second-choice class that is available, you will automatically be placed in the second choice without a phone call or e-mail notification.